This is NOT a paid review. All thoughts and opinions are my own. I paid for all of my groceries, as well as the fees associated with using the app.

 Overall, my experience was pretty positive.
 Like other delivery services, you can choose your window (ie. 1-hour, 2-hours, etc.).
 I also like the ability to chat directly with your shopper in case an item is unavailable and they’re seeking to replace it; you can approve or decline as you please.
 I also like that you can see what’s on sale or what coupons the store currently has going.
 Instacart is a good option to those who may not shop too often and aren’t worried about the delivery fee.

-One thing to note: there is a minimum of $35 or you’re charged about $9.99 for delivery.
+One thing to note: there is a minimum of $35 or you’re charged between $5.99 and $9.99 for delivery.
 Also, there is a membership plan offered at $149/year, which averages out to just over $12/month or you can pay $14.99/month.
 Express offers free delivery for orders $35+, the ability to order from multiple stores at a time at no additional fee, and no “busy pricing” during peak times.